-Activity Ongoi ng Work with Occupier/Tenant to allow them to sublet the property for short-term and temporary lets when the property will be vacant for some time.
-Consider the use of standard meanwhile use leases to speed up the subletting process.
+Activity Ongoing Consider the use of standard meanwhile use leases to speed up the subletting process.
 Obtain legal advice.
 Maintain relationships with the Town Teams to promote store availability and log property on meanwhile space organisation/Local Authority/BID property websites.
 Engage with the Local Authority to identify any local incentives to encourage property lets.
-End o f lease Responsible party to inspect the property monthly internally and externally.
+End of lease Responsible party to inspect the property monthly internally and externally.
 Keep the Town Team informed of any changes in the contact details.
 Consider offering the unit to start-up businesses, voluntary groups or charities if it looks as though it will remain empty for some time, to help improve the appearance of the local area and deter any further business relocations to other parts of the town.
 Allow agents to work with Town Teams on a building's appearance and consider the use of vinyls to improve it, particularly if the units are likely to be empty for a long time.
 Consider whether vinyls could complement the local town branding approach or display products of nearby retailers.